bmxdemo/bmxproject/logbook/postings/20170915_S-Parameter_Measurements/index.md

 Port 2 was connected first at the end of the ~15ft coax that runs to the spectrometer, but in the second measurement, the coax was removed.

+In the plot below, I added back the 62dB of attenuation at all points:

 ![S21](S21_Meas.png)